Value, Tuition & Aid

 Investing in a Vanguard education includes everything from tuition to other student services expenses—about 97% of Vanguard students receive financial aid.
 Financial Aid is offered through the FAFSA application and select students may qualify for an affiliate partner discount.
 Please contact our admissions team to learn more.

-Visit the Financial Aid website for further information.
+Visit Financial Aid for further information.

 Cost versus Price